robominds/stm32f407vet6BlackBoardTest/README.md

-# *** Generated completely with Github Copilot ***
+# STM32F407VET6 Black Board LED Blink - Bare Metal

-This was an experiment to generate an LED blinking program using Github Copilot for the STM32F407VET6 Black Board.
-All code was generated and debugged on target by copilot over an stlink with GDB.
+Successfully debugged bare metal LED blinking program using Github Copilot for the STM32F407VET6 Black Board.
+All code was generated and debugged on target via ST-Link and GDB.

-Copilot took a long time to debug the program as there was as the program would end up in the default interrupt handler almost immediatly after reset.
-Copilot finally found the error in the .ld file as it was using an incorrect size of the RAM.
-Copilot found and fixed the issue.

-# STM32F407 Black Board LED Blink - Bare Metal Program
+The primary challenge was a HardFault issue due to incorrect RAM size in the linker script.
+The script initially declared 192 KB of RAM starting at 0x20000000, but the STM32F407VE only has 128 KB of SRAM at that location (plus 64 KB of CCM at 0x10000000).
+This caused the stack pointer to point to non-existent memory, triggering bus faults on any stack operations.
+The fix reduced RAM to 128 KB in the linker script.
+Additionally, the C startup was replaced with a purpose-built ARM assembly startup for reliability.

 This is a complete bare metal program for the STM32F407VET6 Black Board that blinks an LED without any HAL libraries.

 ## Project Structure

-- **startup.c** - ARM Cortex-M4 startup code with interrupt vector table
+- **startup_stm32f407.s** - ARM Cortex-M4 assembly startup code with aligned vector table, FPU enable, and VTOR configuration
-- **main.c** - Main application code (LED blinking logic)
+- **main.c** - Main application code (LED blinking logic using GPIO BSRR)
 - **stm32f407.h** - Register definitions for STM32F407 peripherals
-- **stm32f407.ld** - Linker script for memory layout
+- **stm32f407.ld** - Linker script for memory layout (128 KB SRAM, 512 KB Flash)
-- **Makefile** - Build configuration
+- **Makefile** - Build configuration with assembler rule

 ## LED Configuration

-The program uses **PA6 (GPIO Port A, Pin 6)** which is connected to the LED on the STM32F407 Black Board.
+The program blinks **PA6 and PA7 (GPIO Port A, Pins 6 and 7)** simultaneously.
+Both LEDs are configured as push-pull outputs with active-low logic: driving the pins low turns them on, driving them high turns them off.
+Blinking frequency is approximately 1.5 Hz (300 ms on, 300 ms off).

 ## Building